 Check out our Calendar for event dates

-Our KX’s are run only on loose surfaces.
-As with a MK, drivers still need to start and stop in a garage and follow the correct course route.
-Similar time penalties apply to those of Motorkhana events.
-KX tests can be up to 2km long, use open or forest areas, weave around man made or natural obstacles and can have straights up to 100m long before a bend.
+Our Khanacross are run only on loose surfaces.
+Drivers need to start and stop in a garage and follow the correct course route.
+Time penalties apply to events, such as hitting a course marker (usually a cone) or not stopping in the garage.
+Khanacross tests can be up to 2km long, use open or forest areas, weave around man made or natural obstacles and can have straights up to 100m long before a bend.

-Depending on who is running a KX and where it is being run, will determine the road conditions and set out of the tests.
-KX can also run in the dark.
-Unlike Motorkhanas, there a generally no maps provided for KX tests.
-Instead a drive through is conducted where all competitors drive through each test at slow speed in “Indian File” to familiarise themselves with the route.
-Multiple KX tests can be run during the day and often more than one test runs at he same time.
+Depending on who is running a Khanacross and where it is being run, will determine the road conditions and set out of the tests.
+Khanacross can also run in the dark.
+There a generally no maps provided for Khanacross tests.
+Instead a drive through is conducted where all competitors drive through each test at slow speed in convoy to familiarise themselves with the route.
+Multiple Khanacross tests can be run during the day and often more than one test runs at he same time.

 Only one driver competes on the test at a time and timing is done by stop watches or beam timing.
 The winner of a Khanacross has the lowest cumulative time for all tests with the least amount of time penalties.

-A current CAMS L2NS (or higher) license is required as well as membership in a CAMS affiliated car club.
-A requirement of neck to wrist to ankle clothing (AKA long shirt and long pants) with covered shoes and a compliant helmet is required for Khanacross.
+A current Motorsport Australia Speed (or higher) license is required as well as membership with a Motorsport Australia affiliated car club.
+A requirement of neck to wrist to ankle clothing (for example, long sleeve cotton shirt and trousers) with covered shoes and a compliant helmet is required for Khanacross.
 Drivers from as young as 12 years old may compete and multiple drivers may use the same car.
 A civil drivers’ license is not required to compete in Khanacross.

-KX Cost: Average $40 per driver, depending on event and venue.
+Khanacross Cost: varies depending on club membership and venue.